saitaddi2020/Calculator-HTML-CSS-JS/README.md

 # 🧮 Smart Calculator Web App

-A modern, responsive web calculator built using HTML, CSS, and JavaScript (or React, if applicable).
+A modern, responsive web calculator built using HTML, CSS, and JavaScript.
 This calculator goes beyond basic operations — it supports expression-based percentages and maintains a local history of all calculations.

 ---